 - Sil-Poly: Another lightweight fabric that is very similar to the Sil-Nylon but has a benefit of not stretching when wet which allows it to keep its shape even while in heavy downpours.

 I would love to have a Dyneema tent but they are about 2-3x the cost of any Sil-Nylon or Sil-Poly tent, though the life of a Dyneema tent has been shown, with proper care to last you through multiple big three triple crown hikes.

 The end all be all for many people will be the ultimate cost of ownership, for people with bigger budgets this may not be a huge concern as you will choose based on need.

-For those on a tighter budget though stretching the money out for the value it can provide you will mean a lot.
-For me the tent gets the second highest budget and the sleeping quilt got the max budget as I want warmth.
+For those on a tighter budget though stretching the money out for the value, it can provide as it will mean a lot.
+For me, the tent gets the second-highest budget and the sleeping quilt got the max budget as I want warmth.

 You should carefully choose the amount you can pay to drop the weight on your shelter as it is one of the easiest pieces of gear where you can drop pounds fast and not ounces.

 I would suggest you look to making the shelter and sleep system the two biggest purchases for your full gear load out, these will help you know what backpack to purchase and help you minimize your overall base weight.